How Trekking Can Make Positive Impact on Local’s Living Standard

 Development of infrastructure in the trekking areas

 If you can find the images of Annapurna and Everest region when they just began hosting the trekkers and compare it with the recent images, you can notice the vast difference in the development of infrastructure.
 These are some examples of positive impact of trekking in Nepal on the development of infrastructure in the regions with trekking routes.
 Electricity and other alternative sources of energy and related technologies, communication, air transportation were actively in place after the possibility of trekking and other such adventurous activities were identified in major rural areas that currently host trekkers.
-Tourists bring with them their expertise which when combined to create a new form of tourism as ‘Voluntourism’ (another name for Volunteer Tourism), can be of great benefit to local community.
+Tourists bring with them their expertise which when combined to create a new form of tourism as ‘Volunteerism’ (another name for Volunteer Tourism), can be of great benefit to local community.

 Generation of new sources of earning

-Trekking in Nepal has expanded a lot since its inception.
+Trekking has expanded a lot in Nepal since its inception.
 You might have heard about ‘home stay’, which has provided a source of earning to the locals in trekking region without significant additional investment.
 Be it Everest region, Annapurna region or Langtang region, most of the locals are heavily dependent upon the income from trekking and related activities; some of the locals are trekking guides and porters while others have home stay and teahouses aimed at the trekkers passing through their villages.
 What’s better than this?
-You as a trekker enjoy the best moments through adventure while trekking in Nepal and indirectly you pay back your gratitude to the same place.
+You as a trekker enjoy the best moments through adventure while trekking and indirectly you pay back your gratitude to the same place.
 Please take note that you ensure that the amount you are spending goes back to the locals and not some foreign trekking company.

 Revival of rural economies

 Many instances are there when a rural area has economically revived, thanks to the trekking activities.
 Heard of devastation in Langtang due to the earthquake of last year?
 Good news is Langtang is on its way to stand on its own.
 Locals who survived the earthquake have reopened the trails, started the guesthouses and facilities again and are determined to bring Langtang back to business.
 All this is due to the trekking activity that has given locals the courage to stand up again.
-Trekking in Nepal is helping reviving economy in Langtang.
+Trekking activities is helping reviving economy in Langtang.
 Be it Ghale Gaun in Lamjung or Namche in Everest region trekking has benefited rural economies a lot.

 Access to new opportunities